 About me

 Research Interests: I am interested in developing novel privacy-enhanced tools to facilitate the sharing and analysis of sensitive data.
 My focus lies particularly in privatizing data generated by control-related systems, such as path planning systems and multiagent control systems, with a strong mathematical protection of differential privacy.
-Two of my recent projects have focused on privatizing inner-agent communications in cooperative multiagent decision-making problems, and on confidentially sharing networked disease-spreading models along with their corresponding basic reproduction numbers.

 If you’re interested in learning more, click here for a list of my recent projects.